BSC-ES/providentia/docs/source/Interpolation.md

 ## Additional considerations

-When checking if an experiment is stored in a location with the corresponding domain, resolution, and species, consider that the species might not always be listed under the same name.
+When checking if an model is stored in a location with the corresponding domain, resolution, and species, consider that the species might not always be listed under the same name.

 The file `internal/mapping_species.yaml` contains a dictionary mapping original species names to their alternative names.